russellballestrini/webwords/README.rst

 Are you like me?
 Do your programs rarely compile or work properly the first time?

-Just like with programming, docker images rarely build corrently on the first shot.
+Just like with programming, a docker image will rarely build corrently on the first try.
 To debug you need to get the failed docker containers id:

 .. code-block:: bash

  docker ps --all

 Once you have the id, you can run the following to see the error:

 .. code-block:: bash

  docker logs <container-id>

 Debug the issue and fix your ``Dockerfile`` and retry the build until you have it working.